 ‘Ski all day, laugh all night’ is the promise made by Altitude Festival – the world’s number one alpine comedy festival.
 Created in 2007 by comedians Andrew Maxwell and Marcus Brigstocke, Altitude brings together the biggest names in comedy with snowsports fans in the picturesque Austrian resort of Mayrhofen.

-Back after a two year hiatus, Altitude is confirmed for 28th March-1st April 2022 and is set to be bigger and better than ever.
+Back after a two year hiatus, Altitude is confirmed for 3rd-7th of April 2023 and is set to be bigger and better than ever.
 With headline acts still to be announced, the multi award nominated festival promises big laughs from some of the best in the world of comedy in an environment that’s a little different to a local comedy club.

 Found in the heart of the Zillertal mountains, Mayrhofen is a chocolate box village which combines a traditional alpine setting with a legendary aprés scene and vast and varied ski area – what better place to host a comedy festival?